pgharts/sass-rails3/README.md

 Sprockets provides some directives that are placed inside of comments called `require`, `require_tree`, and `require_self`. **<span style="color:#c00">DO NOT USE THEM IN YOUR SASS/SCSS FILES.</span>** They are very primitive and do not work well with Sass files.
-Instead, use Sass's native `@import` directive which `sass-rails` has customized to integrate with the conventions of your Rails projects.
+Instead, use Sass's native `@import` directive which `sass-rails3` has customized to integrate with the conventions of your Rails projects.

 ## Features